amitkle1/First-Js-Challenges/tabs/README.md

 - [ ] Clone this repository.
 - [ ] Checkout to the starting-files branch
-- [ ] Add a functionality to the project witch will make the tabs switch like in the example below. (you can change the html or the css files provided).
+- [ ] Add a functionality to the project which will make the tabs switch like in the example below. (you can change the html or the css files provided).

 ---
 ## Preview